Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The more often a stupidity is repeated, the more it gets the appearance of wisdom."
+> "Laws are like cobwebs, which may catch small flies, but let wasps and hornets break through."
-> — **Voltaire**
+> — **Jonathan Swift**

 ---